mskf1383/pashmak/README.md

 println $pashmakinfo;
 ```

-output is something like this:
+Output is something like this:

 ```
 {'version': 'vx.y.z', 'pythoninfo': 'x.y.z (default, Jul x y, a:b:c) [GCC x.y.x]'}
 ```

-this variable is a dictonary.
+This variable is a dictonary.
-for example, to access pashmak version:
+For example, to access pashmak version:

 ```bash
 println $pashmakinfo['version'];
 ```

-output:
+Output:

 ```
 v1.x.y
 ```

-and `$pashmakinfo['pythoninfo']` shows info of python.
+And `$pashmakinfo['pythoninfo']` shows info of python.

 # Include scripts
-you can distribute your code in more than 1 files.
+You can distribute your code in more than 1 files.

-for example, we have 2 files: `app.pashm`, `fib.pashm`.
+For example, we have 2 files: `app.pashm`, `fib.pashm`.
 `app.pashm` is main file. `fib.pashm` contains a function to show fibonaccy algo.

 ###### fib.pashm: